cosmos/ibc-go/docs/architecture/adr-027-ibc-wasm.md

 ### Positive

 - Adding support for new light client or upgrading existing light client is way easier than before and only requires single transaction.
-- Improves maintainability of Cosmos SDK, since no change in codebase is required to support new client or upgrade it.
+- Improves maintainability of ibc-go, since no change in codebase is required to support new client or upgrade it.

 ### Negative